Parameter Tuning and Signal Logging with Serial Communication

-This example shows how to perform parameter tuning and data logging with a Simulink® model running in External mode on ARM Cortex-based VEX Microcontroller targets.
+This example shows how to perform parameter tuning and data logging with a Simulink® model running on ARM Cortex-based VEX Microcontroller targets.

 ARM Cortex-based VEX Microcontroller

 USB A-A Cable